GOP Majorities — Now What?

 In Tennessee, my colleague, former state GOP chairperson Robin Smith, set our state on a steady course to the top of the conservative pack.
 As a result, our moderate-to-conservative Republican governor must now work with a state house that has a conservative Republican super-majority and state senate with a firmly conservative Republican majority.
 In addition, our national congressional delegation is composed of two Republican senators, and seven of our nine house seats are Republican.

-Robin’s formula?
+Smith’s formula?
 Grow the party by avoiding infighting, and promote the GOP’s winning platform principles.
 Let the party focus on candidates and let candidates focus on a winning governing agenda.

 The net result?
 Our state economy is rapidly recovering despite Obama’s failed economic policies.
 We are fourth in the nation in job creation, a “right to work” state with an economy driven by entrepreneurial ingenuity and hard work, and largely unfettered by state government interference and regulation.
 We have the lowest debt ratio of any state in the nation, even though we have no regular income tax.